dotnet/docs-maui/docs/migration/layouts.md

 > [!IMPORTANT]
 > By default, .NET MAUI creates a <xref:Microsoft.Maui.Controls.Grid> with one column and one row.
 Therefore, it's not necessary to set the `ColumnDefinitions` and `RowDefinitions` properties if this is your intention.

+In Xamarin.Forms, when a `Label` is a column where the width of its `ColumnDefinition` is set to `Auto`, line breaks such as word wrap and tail truncation implicitly occur.
+In .NET MAUI, in this scenario line breaks don't implicitly occur because the column expands past the width of the screen to accommodate the child's content.
+If you want the <xref:Microsoft.Maui.Controls.Label> to wrap at the edge of the <xref:Microsoft.Maui.Controls.Grid> you should set the appropriate `ColumnDefinition` to either `*` or a value.

 ## StackLayout